barryclark/jekyll-now/Real-Estate-Photography.md

 <img src="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/sunnyside_1.jpg?raw=true" style="max-height: 100%; max-width: 100%"/>

 I can capture both your property, and the view from your property in a single photo by using the Panoramic Mode on my drone.
-This holds the position of the drone while the drone takes a serious of photos from different angles and then stiches them together.
+This holds the position of the drone while the drone takes a series of photos from different angles and then stiches them together.
 It can also do 360-degree VR Photos, like in [google street view](https://www.google.com/streetview/).

 * For more of my photos, check out my [**Landscape Photography blog post**](https://murdockfpv.github.io/First-6-Months-As-A-Drone-Pilot/)

 > I am a carpenter, and the photos on this page are from a ten minute flight session while I was on my lunch break.
-These photos are of the only real estate property where I've been given permission to fly and capture photos and keep them in my portfolio, so even though I only had ten minues to fly I was able to get these photos.
+These photos are of the only real estate property where I've been given permission to fly and capture photos and keep them in my portfolio, and I only had ten minues to fly.
 Let me use all 3 batteries (90 minutes) on my drone at your location, and I can get excellent photos of your property!
 Thank you.

 * If you have reached this page, you have heard of me through word of mouth and therefore you already have my contact information.
 Please text me or call and leave a message, to begin arranging my services. _**Thank you for your interest.**_